Launch your business in 10 days!

 • Carpet cleaning

-You can add each of these to the house cleaning cost to help improve your revenue per cleaning job.
-A $200 cleaning job easily turns into a full day if someone wants all the add-ons.
-It will increase the cleaning rate to potentially as high as $1,000 and make it where your cleaning crew only has to clean one house that day.
+You can add each of these to your base house cleaning cost to help improve your revenue per cleaning job.
+You can quickly turn a $200 cleaning job into a full day if someone wants all the add-ons.

 Most people don’t know the square footage of their house.

-A free estimate gives you a chance to view the property, manage the risk of underestimating with a flat rate, and establish the square footage and whether it needs a deep clean.
-Plus, it gives you a chance to develop a relationship, ask questions, and help them develop a plan.
+Plus, it gives you a chance to develop a relationship, ask questions, and help the customer develop a plan.
 This may increase overhead costs, but it builds loyalty.

 What type of pricing do you plan to adopt with your cleaning business?